 Mr. John D. Barker, early member of St. John A.M.E.
 Church left us a treasured record.
 He wrote: "When Topeka was young, many men and women of our group, seeking new homes in Kansas, settled in Topeka, around the years 1864, `65, and `66.
 To those new settlers, Topeka became a haven for a few freemen and many ex-slaves who were seeking their "Utopia" with Visions loomed on the horizon for a bright future.
 They also brought with them their faith and beliefs from their former home lands.
 The settlers were mostly Methodist and Baptist.

 St. John was born in a rented barn in 1868.
 The location was in an alley between Harrison and Van Buren Streets, bounded on the north Shops on the east to what is now the Rock Island Bridge on the west.
 From this location, men and women formed a "Prayer Circle" which developed into a "Methodist Church Mission."

 In 1878 the Reverend John M. Wilkerson, a Presiding Elder of the Missouri A.M.E.
 Conference, came and organized this Mission into The African Methodist Episcopal Church with name and title "Saint John A.M.E.
 Church."

 In 1879 lots were brought on Second and Madison and a building was erected.
 In that building, members had their first regular appointed pastor, The Reverend Schuyler Washington.
 In 1882 lots were purchased on the corner of Seventh and Topeka Avenue, and the corner stone of the new St. John was laid in 1886.

 A half century of progress continued after the 1940's.
 The church thrived under strong ministerial leadership and a committed, faithful membership.
-It is because of this partnership that St. John has continuously moved FORWARD.
-Each minister added to the historical events and records of the church.
+It is because of this partnership that St. John has continuously moved forward.
+Each pastor added to the historical events and records of the church.

-St. John has been named a City, State and National Historic Site for her longevity of service to community and Christ.
+St. John has been named a City, State and National Historic Place for its longevity of service to the community and Christ.